BladeRavinger/Satisfactory-Discord-Hub/README.md

 # Satisfactory Discord Bot

-The idea of this bot is to make administration as simple as typing a command in discord aswell as giving live* updates on the server status
+The idea of this bot is to make administration as simple as typing a command in discord as well as giving live* updates on the server status

-As the satisfactory API expands so will this bot.
+As the satisfactory API expands, so will this bot.
 Check back after an update for news.

 Please post issues in the issue tracker, provide as much info as possible.
 If you would like to make a fork and modify this bot, it must remain open source and ensure you include a link to this repo and credits
 Pull requests will be reviewed in due course and implemented if they improve the bot and are in keeping with our vision.

 # Installation

-## Prerequisits
+## Prerequisites

-npm
 Node.js v20.x (untested on other versions)

 ## Setup